CVS Health Foundation supports Clemson nursing students with scholarship

 The program is aimed at reducing the nationwide shortage of family nurse practitioners and physician assistants by supporting the academic aspirations of the most promising health care professionals of tomorrow.
 Scholarships are provided to accredited academic institutions across the country and funds are then distributed to family nurse practitioner and physician assistant students through the institution’s internal scholarship process to help cover the cost of tuition, books and academic fees.

-“We are honored to be among the schools of nursing in higher education to receive this grant,” said Kathleen Valentine, director and associate dean of Clemson’s School of Nursing and chief nursing academic officer of Greenville Health System.
+“We are honored to be among the schools of nursing in higher education to receive this grant,” said Kathleen Valentine, director of Clemson’s School of Nursing and chief nursing academic officer of Greenville Health System.
 “This scholarship will make a real difference for truly deserving students in our program that will become excellent family nurse practitioners.”

 Eileen Howard Boone, president of the CVS Health Foundation, said the scholarship is one of many steps the foundation has taken to satisfy the need for qualified medical professionals in South Carolina and across the country.